Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Alabama Stats and Trends

-- In Alabama's 14 games this season, it has eight wins against the spread.

-- This season, the Crimson Tide won ATS in their only game as an underdog of 2.5 points or more.
+- The Crimson Tide have been underdogs by 2.5 points or more once this year and covered the spread.

-- Alabama's games this year have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Alabama's games this year have hit the over five times in 13 opportunities (38.5%).

-- Alabama is 8-5 against the spread and 13-1 overall in games when it puts up more than 9.6 points.
+- Alabama is 8-5 against the spread and 13-1 overall in games when it scores more than 9.6 points.

 - The Crimson Tide have turned the ball over 11 times, eight fewer times than the Bulldogs have forced turnovers (19).